 Bank of America® Cash Rewards Credit Card for Students

 Citi Simplicity® Card - No Late Fees Ever

 In general, the best debt consolidation credit cards are those with the best combination of 0% APRs, low fees, and high credit limits.
 You can run the numbers on your options with our balance transfer calculator.

 Bear in mind that a lot depends on your credit standing.
 Usually, there aren’t too many debt consolidation credit cards for people with less-than-good credit.

-The best debt consolidation credit card is Chase Slate because it offers an introductory APR of 0% for 15 months on balance transfers, a $0 balance transfer fee and a $0 annual fee.
-So there’s no need to worry about high costs even when transferring high balances.
-And there’s plenty of time to pay a high balance off.
-The card’s minimum credit limit is $500.
-But the limit can be $5,000 or more for applicants with stellar credit.
+The best debt consolidation credit card is U.S. Bank Visa Platinum because it offers an introductory APR of 0% for 20 months on balance transfers and a $0 annual fee.
+There’s plenty of time to pay a high balance off.

-Some cards do have fees but can still be good choices for balance transfers, depending on your situation.
-For example, you’ll owe an extra 5% (min $5) with Citi Simplicity.
-But you will have an intro APR of 0% for 21 months to pay the consolidated debts off.
+Some other cards can also be good choices for balance transfers, depending on your situation.
+For example, Citi Simplicity has an intro APR of 0% for 18 months to pay the consolidated debts off.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.